Winx Club: Magical Fairy Party: Gameplay

+Development

+The game was released as part of a two-game deal between Nickelodeon and D3 Publisher, the other game being Victorious: Taking the Lead.

 Reception

 Winx Club: Magical Fairy Party received generally positive reviews.
 Kayla Zay of The Denver Post gave the game 3.5 out of 4 stars.
 She wrote, "I have to admit, the different outfits and designing cakes were surprisingly fun.
 The game is set up for the design enthusiast...
 A fully customizable game, Winx Club: Magical Fairy Party will not disappoint your little fashionista."
 Common Sense Media's Erin Bell gave the game 3 out of 5 stars, writing that it "is a fun dress-up game for tween girls, with hundreds of outfits and accessories to adorn a fairy character.
 However, the storytelling is weak, and the mini-games become repetitive since they don't scale to greater difficulty."